That Thing You Do!

 That Thing You Do! is a 1996 American comedy-drama film written and directed by Tom Hanks, in his feature writing and directorial debut.
-Set in 1960s rock and roll culture, it chronicles the rise and fall of a fictional one-hit wonder pop band and stars Tom Everett Scott in his film debut along with Johnathon Schaech, Steve Zahn, and Ethan Embry as the band's members, with Liv Tyler and Hanks appearing in supporting roles.
-Its production and music are key to its narrative, with original scores by a collaboration of artists including Hanks, Adam Schlesinger, and Howard Shore.
+Set in the 1960s, the film chronicles the rise and fall of a fictional one-hit wonder rock and roll band, "The Wonders", portrayed by Tom Everett Scott, Johnathon Schaech, Steve Zahn, and Ethan Embry.
+Liv Tyler and Hanks appear in supporting roles.
+The film's original score features a collaboration of artists including Hanks, Adam Schlesinger, and Howard Shore.
 The soundtrack peaked at #21 on the Billboard 200 albums chart, featuring a mix of diegetic and non-diegetic tracks.
-The cast practiced for weeks to perform convincingly on camera, blurring the lines between reality and fiction.

-Despite being well received by critics, receiving several accolades, and producing a musical hit with the title song, which was nominated for an Academy Award and a Golden Globe Award for Best Original Song, the film was a commercial disappointment, grossing $34.6 million against a $26 million budget.
+The film was a financial disappointment, grossing $34.6 million against a $26 million budget.
+However, That Thing You Do earned warm critical reviews, was nominated for several industry awards, and produced a musical hit with the title song, which was nominated for an Academy Award and a Golden Globe Award for Best Original Song.
+It has since garnered a cult following.

-That Thing You Do! is rated PG by the Motion Picture Association of America.

 Plot

-In 1964, aspiring jazz drummer Guy Patterson is working in his family's appliance store in Erie, Pennsylvania, when his friends Jimmy Mattingly II and Lenny Haise ask him to perform a song Jimmy wrote at a talent show with their band, because their regular drummer broke his arm.
-They rehearse the song, a slow-tempo ballad called "That Thing You Do!" in Jimmy's garage.
-Jimmy's girlfriend Faye Dolan, inspired by the Beatles, suggests that the band should be named "The Oneders" (pronounced "wonders").
-At the talent show, Guy forces the song into a faster tempo, winning the band the competition and earning a paying gig at Villapiano's, a local pizza parlor.
-After they decide to record the song and sell 45s of it, produced by Guy's Uncle Bob, local talent promoter Phil Horace notices the band, promising them radio airplay within 10 days.
-Lenny convinces the band to sign with him.
+In 1964, aspiring jazz drummer Guy Patterson is working in his family's appliance store in Erie, Pennsylvania.
+Local musicians Jimmy Mattingly II and Lenny Haise ask him to perform in their band at the local talent show, because their regular drummer broke his arm.
+They rehearse a song in Jimmy's garage, a slow-tempo ballad he wrote titled "That Thing You Do!".
+Jimmy's girlfriend Faye Dolan, inspired by the Beatles and the band's one song, suggests the band should be named "The Oneders" (pronounced "wonders").
+At the talent show, Guy propels the song into a faster tempo, which wins the band the competition and earns them a paying gig at a local pizza parlor.
+After the Oneders decide to record the song and sell 45's of it, local talent promoter Phil Horace notices the band, promising them radio airplay within 10 days.
+Lenny convinces the band to sign with Phil.

-Phil keeps his promise, and the song gets regular play on Pennsylvania radio, becoming an instant local hit.
-He eventually books them for a showcase concert in Pittsburgh, where technical difficulties and the band's lack of stagecraft result in a disastrous performance.
+Phil keeps his promise and the song gets regular play on Pennsylvania radio, becoming an instant local hit.
+He eventually books the Oneders for a showcase concert in Pittsburgh, but technical difficulties and the band's lack of stagecraft result in a disastrous performance.
 Afterward, Phil introduces a dispirited Guy to Mr. White, an A&R representative for Play-Tone Records, who offers the band a contract and becomes their manager.
-He renames the band "The Wonders" and unifies their style and presentation.
+White renames the band "The Wonders" and unifies their style and presentation.
 He places them on the Play-Tone tour of Midwestern state fairs, with Faye handling their wardrobes so she can stay on the tour with Jimmy.